ksu-is/Class-Coordinator/projectroadmap.md

  	- [X] Prompt user to enter PDF
  	- [X] Create OpenAI API Assistant
  		- [X] Enter PDF
-   		- [ ] Tell the Assistant "I need the list of all assignments and due dates"
+   		- [X] Tell the Assistant "I need the list of all assignments and due dates"
+     		- [ ] Organize Assistant response to fit the format "assignment name, YYYY-MM-DD"
+       		- [ ]
-	- [ ]Create Google Calendar API to link to a new calendar called "Class Coordinator"
+	- [ ] Create Google Calendar API to link to a new or existing Calendar (GCalendar.py)
+ 		- [X] Test with simple data and check if the calendar is linked by running GCalendar.py
-		- [ ] call Google Calendar api and use information extracted by the Assistant
+		- [X] call Google Calendar in the main.py code to enter information extracted by the Assistant
+		- [X] Check Google Calendar for updated events.
+Is it there?
+  			- [ ] It works
-  	- [ ] Create a Google Sheets API to create an info Sheet
+  	- [ ] Create a Google Sheets API to create an info Sheet (Gsheets.py)
+   		- [X] Test Gsheets.py with simple data, ensure that assignments and dates are listed and organized
+		- [X] Call Gsheets.py in the main.py code to enter the information extracted by the Assistant
+   		- [X] Check Google sheet for updated data
-   		- [ ] call google sheets API and organize the info
+     			- [ ] It works